Nebuliser Machines

 Nebulisers are not prescription items and can be purchased by anyone.
 You do not need to provide a prescription or any proof of requirement to purchase.

-If you purchase a nebuliser and discover you do not need it, we can only accept a return if the item is unopened and unused, and it has been returned to us within 30 days of placing your order.
+If you purchase a machine and discover you do not need it, we can only accept a return if the item is unopened and unused, and it has been returned to us within 30 days of placing your order.

 Therefore we strongly recommend that you only order a nebuliser if you have been prescribed a medicine that requires one.

-Nebulisers can reduce chest tightness, coughing, phlegm and other cold symptoms and they can effectively clear congestion and bacterial infections.
+Nebulised medications can reduce chest tightness, coughing, phlegm and other cold symptoms and they can effectively clear congestion and bacterial infections.

 Almost all of our nebulisers have good stock levels and all have a next-day delivery option available.